vladmirfox/pokeemerald-expansion/docs/ai_flags.md

 ## `AI_FLAG_TRY_TO_FAINT`
 AI will prioritize KOing the player if able rather than using status moves.
 Will prioritize using a move that can OHKO the player.
 If the player can KO the AI’s mon and the AI’s mon is slower, prioritize priority moves (this does not prevent the AI from switching out instead).

+This flag handles scoring for OHKOs but does not handle 2HKOs at all, `AI_FLAG_STRONGEST_MOVE` should be used for 2HKO scoring.

 ## `AI_FLAG_CHECK_VIABILITY`
 This flag is divided into two components to calculate the best available move for the current context:
 - **`AI_CompareDamagingMoves`**: This function compares damaging moves against each other and picks the best one.